Westerham’s Hidden Garden Gems

-The route covers much of the town, so you will enjoy an extended afternoon’s stroll round some of Westerham’s quirky and interesting gardens:
+The route covers much of the town, so you will enjoy an extended afternoon’s stroll round some of Westerham’s quirky and interesting private gardens:

-For visitors arriving by car, we recommend parking at the Darent Carpark (the first 3 hours are free, and all day on Sundays) and following the map below which you can download and print here:
+For visitors arriving by car, we recommend parking at the Darent Carpark (the first 3 hours are free, and all day on Sundays) and following the map.

-£10 for garden tour, cream tea and entertainment or
+£10 for garden trail, cream tea and entertainment or

 £5 for tea only at Churchgate (from 2pm, pay on the door)

 Proceeds to Hospice in the Weald, and any extra donations are welcome!

 Entry by ticket only.
 The trail route visits the following gardens:

 Once the area behind Westerham’s work house – now a tropical courtyard!
-Pause a while to remember the souls who have trod before you in this haven of imaginative planting.
+Pause a while to remember the souls who have trod before you on this site in this haven of imaginative planting.

 A tiny courtyard garden planted for our insect friends, with mixed borders and pots providing nectar over a long season – totally organic and wildlife friendly.
 And an oasis for humans, too!

-Venture up to the very end of Buckham Thorns Road to discover a hidden delight – and be sure to check out the mouthwatering kitchen garden behind the house!
+Venture up to the end of Buckham Thorns Road to discover a hidden delight – and be sure to check out the mouthwatering kitchen garden behind the house!

 A small cottage garden which has evolved from a children’s play and adventure territory, to a tranquil space to wander peacefully and find a corner to sit with a book.
 Expanding the colour palette, the result of an extra pair of hands recently, contributes to the attraction of this garden of rooms.
 Like all gardens it continues to grow.